Data Quality Metric Library

 Specific comments on the metric

-30 June 2016 was selected as population of this field was requested of the sector from the 2016/17 financial year onwards.
+30 June 2016 was selected as population of the original cost and work origin fields were requested of the sector from the 2016/17 financial year onwards.

 Changes for 2020/21